Do Lesbian Moms Celebrate Father’s Day?

 2. It’s true that for most two-mom and single-mom-by-choice families, a donor is not the same as a father.
 He does not have the primary responsibility for childraising.
 Often he is someone the child never meets, or only meets at the age of 18.
 Some known donors do play a more active role in their children’s lives—but it’s always a good idea to ask the family how they refer to him.
 For two perspectives into the role of donors, check out Jennifer Berney’s “What a Father Is, and Isn’t,” in Brain, Child and Anne Penniston Grunsted’s “An Open Letter To My Son’s Sperm Donor,” in Role Reboot.

-3. Some of our children do have fathers, however, either a birth father (in the case of an adopted child) or from a mom’s former relationship with a man.
+3. Some of our children do have fathers, however, either a birth father (in the case of an adopted child), a father from a parent’s former relationship, or a co-parent or known donor whom the child considers a dad (though again, in most cases, a donor is not considered a dad).
 Whether they choose to celebrate them on Father’s Day is another individual choice.

 4. Some children have one parent who is a transgender woman, but who still thinks of herself as their father (although as Brynn Tannehill wrote recently in USA Today, that’s not the only option).
 Conversely, other children started with two moms, one of whom transitioned and now considers himself a dad.